What is Hepatitis A?

 Hepatitis A is a viral infection of the liver.
 It is most common in developing countries that have poor sanitation and untreated water.
-Most cases of Hepatitis A infection reported in the UK are in people who have returned from overseas.
-It is an acute infection, not a long term condition.
+Most cases of Hepatitis A infection reported are in people who have returned from overseas.
+It is an acute infection, not a long-term condition.
 This means that people usually recover quite quickly.
 However, as part of the acute phase, it can (very rarely) cause life threatening liver damage.

-there are 1.5 million new cases of Hepatitis A reported every year across the globe?
-Click here to see the full article.
+There are 1.5 million new cases of Hepatitis A reported every year across the globe.

 There is evidence to suggest that the virus can be transmitted sexually, particularly in anal sex, as the virus is found in the faeces of infected people and can be passed on through contact with infected faeces.
 Contaminated food and water, eating from dirty cutlery or unclean salads, drug use (sharing needles) and person-to-person contact (sexual intercourse and skin contact) are the most likely ways for the virus to be passed on.

-Like many STIs the virus often has no symptoms.
-When symptoms do occur they can include flu-like illness, weakness, tiredness, headache, fever, nausea and vomiting.
-Jaundice (where the skin or whites of the eyes may appear yellow) can also occur if the liver becomes unable to remove bilirubin from the blood (a substance a normally functioning liver can remove).
-Many Hepatitis A infections last around six months.
+Like many STIs, the virus often has no symptoms.
+When symptoms do occur, they can include flu-like illness, weakness, tiredness, headache, fever, nausea and vomiting.
+Jaundice, where the skin or whites of the eyes may appear yellow, can also occur if the liver becomes unable to remove bilirubin from the blood (a substance a normally functioning liver can remove).
+Most Hepatitis A infections last around six months.

 Better2Know offers a test for Hepatitis A as part of our Hepatitis Screen.
 A small blood sample is needed.
-The same sample can also be used for other STI tests you may want to order, including all those in our Full Screen.
+The same sample can also be used to test for other STI tests, including those in our Full Screen.
 Results are normally available the same day that the sample is received in the testing laboratory.